Why predictable Ridge Preservation starts with biology

 Predictable regeneration starts with respecting biology.

-In this clinical case, Dr. Beatriz Sanchez from the Campbell Academy demonstrates a step-by-step alveolar ridge preservation approach following traumatic tooth loss in a young patient.
-More importantly, she explains the biological reasoning behind every treatment decision.
+In this clinical case, I will demonstrate my step-by-step alveolar ridge preservation approach following traumatic tooth loss in a young patient.
+More importantly, I want to explain the biological reasoning behind every treatment decision.

 The case: preserving future options after trauma